 Our Quantum Information seminar is held on Friday mornings at 11:10 am in the Fields Institute library (222 College St) and is affiliated with the CQIQC.
 The QuInf seminar ongoing work and ideas about quantum computation, cryptography, teleportation, et cetera.
 We hope to bring together interested parties from a variety of different backgrounds, including math, computer science, physics, chemistry, and engineering, to share ideas as well as open questions.

-You also might also see the photos from our internal research symposium, typically held at the end of the summer.
+You also might also see the photos from our internal research symposium, sometimes held at the end of the summer.

 Our activities are quite interdisciplinary, overlapping with other clusters in the department — condensed matter and biophysics — and bridging to other departments, including chemistry, mathematics, and electrical engineering.
-Our members participate in three different programs (Quantum Materials, Quantum Information Processing, and Nanoscience) of the Canadian Institute for Advanced Research.
-Two institutes have been founded by members of the QO cluster: the Centre for Quantum Information and Quantum Control and the Institute of Optical Sciences.
+Our members participate in two different programs of the Canadian Institute for Advanced Research: Quantum Materials and Quantum Information Processing.
+Many of the group are founding members of the Centre for Quantum Information and Quantum Control.